greg-raven/Uncommon-Sense/_posts/2015-12-06-no-substitute-for-work.md

 ---
-title: 'No substitute for work'
+title: "No substitute for work"
 layout: post
 categories:
 - self-improvement